The Abraham Lincoln Brigade

 During the Spanish Civil War (1936-39), almost forty thousand men and women from fifty-two countries, including 2,800 Americans volunteered to travel to Spain and join the International Brigades to help fight fascism.
 The U.S. volunteers served in various units and came to be known collectively as the Abraham Lincoln Brigade.

-|Help ALBA Inspire More People Nationwide
+|Help ALBA Inspire People Nationwide

 News & Updates

-2015 ALBA/Puffin Award for Human Rights Activism!
+Congratulations to the Winners of the 2016 ALBA/Puffin Award for Human Rights Activism

-2015 Teaching Institutes Schedule
+2016 Teaching Institutes Schedule

-- March 4, 2016: Presentation, Social Studies Regional Conference, From Guernica to Nuremberg: Teaching Human Rights Themes in mid-20th-Century History in Aurora, IL
+- March 4, 2016: Presentation, Social Studies Regional Conference, From Guernica to Nuremberg: Teaching Human Rights Themes in mid-20th-Century History in Aurora, IL.

 - April 2, 2016: One day institute in Boston, MA; co-hosted by the Collaborative for Educational Services.

 - April 23, 2016: One day institute for Spanish teachers in Seattle, WA; co-hosted by the University of Washington.